IceHe/lib/mac/setup-guide.md

 #### GPG Key

-SKIP this step if I don't need to sign git commits

 Use GPG to sign tags and commits locally

 - These tags or commits are marked as verified on GitHub so other people can be confident that the changes come from a trusted source

+SKIP this step if don't need to sign the git commits

+Note : I just need to do it for work in the open source projects

+RECOMMEND NOT to sign the git commits in the private projects, because there are few benefits

 How to :